cgrandin/hake-data/README.md

   <span style="color:green">At this point, you can copy those CSV files to another computer if that's
   where you plan on running the full extraction code, as long as the files are placed in the `data-sample` directory on that system.</span>

+  <span style="color:red">When you are done and have the CSV files successfully exported, delete the tables
+  inside the Access database and then run the "Database compact and repair" tool.
+This ensures if you accidentally commit the `data-sample/GFBioOracle.mdb` it will not be massive and ruin your repository.
+It can be several Gigabytes in size when populated.</span>

 ### Extract Weight-at-age